EmanueleVoltolini/JAZZ_LONG_CMRM/README.md

 ## Where is Jazz Long
 For the best experience we strongly recommend downloading the app.
-However, Jazz Long is hosted online at the following link: https://zioTino96.github.io <gohead>
+However, Jazz Long is hosted online at the following link: https://zioTino96.github.io

 Here you can find the video presentation of our work: https://youtu.be/2y9JGPbGHlw

 ## Who is Jazz Long